 Last Saturday night was also Ly Underdown’s 50th birthday.
 With others we congratulate him on both anniversaries — he has come a long way and achieved much since he first banged up an old tin shed to sell groceries in 1929.

-* The Alice Springs Hotel burnt to the ground in 1984.
-Ly Underdown reportedly died soon after his beloved pub was reduced to ashes.
+Uncle Ly Underdown died aged 80 soon after his beloved pub was reduced to ashes.

 Subscribe to the latest Time Gents stories